andreichenchik/AndreiChenchik/cv/cv-rindus.md

 ##### **What I do, with examples**
 - Mobile using `Swift` with `UIKit` or `SwiftUI`: [Simply Receipts](https://github.com/AndreiChenchik/receipt)
-- Backend using `Python` with `FastAPI`, `GraphQL`, `Postgres` and `Reddis`: [enableOps api](https://github.com/enableops/api-service)
+- Backend using `Python` with `FastAPI`, `GraphQL`, `Postgres` and `Redis`: [enableOps api](https://github.com/enableops/api-service)
 - Web Frontend using `JS/TS` with `React`: [enableOps website](https://github.com/enableops/enableops.github.io/tree/main/src/components)
 - DevOps, CI&CD using `Pulumi`, `ArgoCD`, `GH Actions` and `Kubernetes`: [local GitOps & IaaC](https://github.com/AndreiChenchik/local-cluster)
 - Data, ML&DL using `Python` with `Pandas`, `Numpy`, `PyTorch`: [Simpsons DeepLearning](https://github.com/AndreiChenchik/dlschool/blob/main/14.1%20%D0%94%D0%BE%D0%BC%D0%B0%D1%88%D0%BD%D0%B5%D0%B5%20%D0%B7%D0%B0%D0%B4%D0%B0%D0%BD%D0%B8%D0%B5.%20%D0%BA%D0%BB%D0%B0%D1%81%D1%81%D0%B8%D1%84%D0%B8%D0%BA%D0%B0%D1%86%D0%B8%D1%8F%20%D0%A1%D0%B8%D0%BC%D0%BF%D1%81%D0%BE%D0%BD%D0%BE%D0%B2/simpsons_resnet50.ipynb)

 ##### **Latest project: Simply Receipts ([AppStore](https://apps.apple.com/app/simply-receipts-tracker/id1586132989), [GitHub](https://github.com/AndreiChenchik/receipt), [Blog](https://chenchik.me/simply-receipts))**

-I build this project from the scratch in attempt to solve bill keeping problem that I have.
-It's 100% built using `SwiftUI`, using `CoreData` for data persistence with `CloudKit` for crossdevice synchronization.
-One of the most interesting challenge was to use `concurrency` for scanning in background while still be able to save data with `CoreData`.
-And I have to comeup with `algorithm` to parse block of texts into list of cart items.
+I built this project from scratch in an attempt to solve a bill keeping problem that I have.
+It's 100% built using `SwiftUI`, using `CoreData` for data persistence with `CloudKit` for cross-device synchronization.
+One of the most interesting challenges was to use `concurrency` for scanning in the background while still being able to save data with `CoreData`.
+And I had to come up with an `algorithm` to parse a block of text into a list of cart items.

 ##### **Experience and achievements**
 * `Apr 2021 - Present` iOS Software Engineer at [Simply Receipts](https://chenchik.me/simply-receipts): I've built the whole product from scratch and launched it to the AppStore to get first customers.